Horgix/click-count-infra/README.md

+#**This README is a 'plain' version, you will find the real documentation in a readable format on https://clickcount.horgix.fr**

 # Introduction

 **If you want to directly jump to the "do it" part of this documentation, head over to the ["How To" page](howto.md).**